AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/social-functions/set-up-linkedin-lead-gen-forms.md

    >[!NOTE]
    >
-   >Only LinkedIn fields that have already been saved to a&nbsp; [form template](https://www.linkedin.com/help/lms/answer/79634)&nbsp;in LinkedIn Campaign Manager will show up as LinkedIn Fields that can be mapped to Marketo fields.
+   >Only LinkedIn fields that have already been saved to a  [form template](https://www.linkedin.com/help/lms/answer/79634) in LinkedIn Campaign Manager will show up as LinkedIn Fields that can be mapped to Marketo fields.

    ![](assets/linkedin-installed-services.png)